Members involved in counselling

 From 2009-15, I was head of the TU Dortmund University's graduate program for supporting doctoral students, and from 2012 I was also a member of the Scientific Staff Council.
 I have headed the newly established graduate center "House of Young Talents" at the University of Siegen, which supports doctoral students, postdocs, and junior professors at the University of Siegen.
 Since 2019, I have also been one of the three elected spokespersons of the "Arbeitsgemeinschaft der Mitglieder des Wissenschaftlichen Mittelbaus".
 In these roles, I have repeatedly been confronted with power imbalances and abuses and address them in my events as well.
 I would like to support scientists of all career levels who are affected by power abuse.

-I work at the Zentrum für Lehren und Lernen at Bielefeld University, where I studied philosophy, German language and literature, and education.
-In the course of my studies, I dealt with exclusion mechanisms of academic philosophy as well as philosophy teaching.
-This theoretical perspective and various university activities during my studies have sensitized me to multiple forms of abuse of power in science.
-It is especially important to me to draw the attention of students, student employees as well as employees in technology and administration to this topic in order to strengthen solidarity among each other, but also to make countermeasures visible.
+I work at the Zentrum für Lehren und Lehren at Bielefeld University.
+During my studies of philosophy, German language and education, I focused on different forms of discrimination in academic philosophy and philosophy teaching.
+This perspective and various university activities have made me aware of various forms of abuse of power in academia.
+It is particularly important to me to raise awareness among students, student assistants, technical and administrative staff of abuses of power in order to strengthen solidarity among each other, to make countermeasures visible and thus to promote a more inclusive and power-critical academic culture.

-I am a PhD student at the Karlsruhe Institute of Technology.
-My PhD thesis focuses on machine learning approaches and knowledge representation for agent-based reference architectures and frameworks.
-Due to personal experiences, I had to deal with the issue of "abuse of power in science".
-My insight is that even ombudspersons and bodies like the "Equal Opportunities" or "Conflict Advice" do not seem to be free of dependencies and biases and are subject to certain constraints and conflicts of interest.
-In addition, there are no regulating control mechanisms for chair holders and professors.
-For this reason, I see the need for external, independent contact points.
-I would like to draw attention to the issue.
-Openness and transparency are important to me, because only if abuses are pointed out can they be counteracted and changed for the better in the long term.
+I am a postdoctoral researcher and scientific coordinator at the Karlsruhe Institute of Technology (KIT).
+My scientific interests include machine learning methods, generative methods, semantic knowledge representation and agent-based systems.
+Due to personal experiences, I had to deal with the topic of "abuse of power in science".
+My insight is that even ombudspersons and bodies such as "equal opportunities" or "conflict counselling" do not appear to be free of dependencies and prejudices and are subject to certain constraints and conflicts of interest.
+In addition, there are no regulatory control mechanisms for department chairs and professors.
+For this reason, I recognise the need for external, independent contact points.
+I want to raise awareness of the issue and support people who are affected by abuse of power in academia.
+Openness and transparency are important to me, because only if abuses are highlighted can they be counteracted and something changed in the long term.

 I have a PhD in chemistry and work as a postdoc coodinator.
 In addition to coordination and conceptual development of the postdocs program, I offer consulting and workshops on career perspectives, leadership skills, good scientific practice, diversity and critique of power.